 No need to miss your old buffalo chicken salad anymore!
 This Buffalo Soy Curls Salad will leave your taste buds happy.

-This is another recipe that I’ve come up with to show that you don’t have to give up all your favorite foods when going vegan, all you have to do is sub some tasty plant-based alternatives.
+This is another recipe (like my Ranch Pasta Salad) that I’ve come up with to show that you don’t have to give up all your favorite foods when going vegan, all you have to do is sub some tasty plant-based alternatives.

 Are Soy Curls Healthy?

 As I explained in my Mongolian Soy Curls post, soy curls are non-GMO and grown without chemical pesticides.

 Soy curls are not like those faux meats made out of soy protein isolates.
 They are dehydrated strips soy protein of made out of whole, non-GMO soybeans that are cooked, broken into strands, and then dried.

 I purchase my soy curls online on Amazon but I’ve also found them at my local health food store.
 I’ve heard other people say they found them at their Whole Foods but I haven’t seen them at mine.

 Another option is to order them directly from their manufacturer, Butler Foods.

 How Do You Make Buffalo Sauce From Scratch?